 5. Don’t bother using coupons on sewing machines, Cricuts, magazines and Crayola products.

-None of these items can ever be purchased using coupons.
+Many people ask these questions!
+Unfortunately, none of these items can ever be purchased using coupons.

 5. Purchase yarn in the spring and fall to get 55% off.